Cosmorazer/Cosmorazer/README.md

 - 👋 Hi, I’m Aditya Agrawal / Cosmorazer
 - 👀 I’m interested in Web Dev, Competitive Coding, Data Science, Thriller animes and movies, guitar and piano.
 - 🌱 I’m currently learning lots of things simultaneously, and it is overwhelming ("haha", laughs nervously) :P
-- 💞️ I’m looking to collaborate on Web Dev or any Python, C++, Java projects
+- 💞️ I’m looking to collaborate on Web Dev or any Python, C++, Javascript projects
 - 📫 How to reach me:
 Email - aditya.agrawal316@gmail.com
 Phone Number - 9910692453